CEFCU Arena

 CEFCU Arena, formerly known as Redbird Arena, is a 10,200-seat multi-purpose arena located in Normal, Illinois, on the campus of Illinois State University.
 Built in 1989, the building is notable for its use of a Teflon-coated roof that gives off a "glow" during night events.
 Three Illinois State Redbirds athletic teams use the facility as their home court: men's basketball, women's basketball, and women's volleyball.

-The arena was renamed CEFCU Arena after the school and CEFCU agreed to a 10-year naming rights deal.
+The arena was renamed CEFCU Arena after the school and CEFCU agreed to a 10-year naming rights deal, starting with the 2023-24 academic year.

 Sports

 Illinois State is one of just 10 college volleyball programs to draw more than 250,000 fans in the last decade.

 Students who enjoy men's basketball and sit in the student section often paint their faces red and wear red T-shirts and become part of "Red Alert", the official student spirit group of Illinois State athletics.